someonesdad1/hobbyutil/project_list.md

 [shop/GlendaGuard.pdf](shop/GlendaGuard.pdf) | Describes a simple concrete sprinkler guard that my wife designed and built.
 [shop/hammer.pdf](shop/hammer.pdf) | Discusses the common hammer types and making a new handle for one.
-[shop/holes.zip](shop/holes.zip) | Contains a python script that will help you lay out holes that are equally-spaced around a circle.
 [shop/HoseFitting.pdf](shop/HoseFitting.pdf) | Here's an effective way to secure a hose to a hose fitting.
 It's better than anything I've found in a store.
 [shop/hsm.zip](shop/hsm.zip) | This python script searches metalworking titles for regular